mtripg6666tdr/nextjs-obfuscator/README.md

 There are some useful notes:
 - The app router is supported.
-- Build by turbopack is currently NOT supported.
+- Building by turbopack is currently NOT supported.
 - Minimum supported Next.js version is v13.

 ## Installation